You're in safe hands

 Make a difference with Green Savings Bonds

 When you save with NS&I, the money you invest contributes towards public spending.
-Green Savings Bonds – available to buy later this year – will also contribute towards public spending with a difference: they will help finance green spending projects.
+Green Savings Bonds – available now – will also contribute towards public spending with a difference: they will help finance green projects.
 You’ll be saving while helping to make the world greener, cleaner and more sustainable.

 Net zero by 2050